Gas prices dip just below $4 for the first time in 5 months

-Gasoline prices dipped to just under the $4 mark for the first time in more than five months — good news for consumers who are struggling with high prices for many other essentials.
+DALLAS — Gasoline prices have dipped under $4 for the first time in more than five months — good news for consumers who are struggling with high prices for many other essentials.

-AAA said the national average for a gallon of regular was $3.99 on Thursday.
+AAA said the national average for a gallon of regular was $3.99 on Thursday, down from the mid-June record of $5.02.
+However, that’s still about 80 cents higher than the average a year ago.

-Prices have dropped 15 cents in the past week and 68 cents in the last month, according to the auto club.
+Glen Smith, a for-hire driver, sized up the price — $3.85 a gallon — while waiting between rides at a gas station in Kenner, Louisiana.

-The shopping app GasBuddy reported that the national average was already down to $3.98 on Wednesday.
+“I’m not tickled pink, but I’m happier it’s less than what it was,” Smith said.
+“There for a while, every two days I put $50 of gas in my car.
+It’s $12 to run from the airport to drop off in the city -- $12 a trip!”

 Oil prices began rising in mid-2020 as economies recovered from the initial shock of the pandemic.
-They rose again when the U.S. and allies announced sanctions against Russian oil over Russia's war against Ukraine.
+They rose again when the U.S. and allies announced sanctions against Russian oil over the country's war against Ukraine.

 Recently, however, oil prices have dropped on concern about slowing economic growth around the world.
 U.S. benchmark crude oil has recently dipped close to $90 a barrel from over $120 a barrel in June.